lmikhelashvili/NLP-project-csc212/README.md

-# NLP-project-csc212
-Natural Language Processing tool project for csc212 Fall 2020

-Title: "Text Analysis Tool for Natural Language Processing (NLP)"
+# Text Analysis Tool for Natural Language Processing (NLP)

+## Project for CSC 212 at Smith College, Fall 2020

-Authors: Lika Mikhelashvili, Olivia Anastassov
+## Authors: Lika Mikhelashvili, Olivia Anastassov

-Class: CSC212 Fall 2020 Smith College

-Files:

-Text Files:
-1. wordstoavoid.txt

-2. the_tempest.txt

-3. hamlet.txt

-4. macbeth.txt

-Java Files:

-1. project.java

-Software:
+### Software:

 To run the program, you will need to have java software installed on your computer.
 After navigating to the folder that contains all the relevant java and text files, from the terminal